Absolomjr/software-construction-mobile-app/README.md

 - App Analyst: Puoch Mabor Makuei - Led feature identification and overview.
 - Systems Thinker: Absolom Orianga - Focused on backend and architecture reasoning.
 - Risk & Change Analyst: Sebata Allan Kagimu - Focused on maintainability and challenges.
-- Documentation Lead: Mubiru Humphrey - Ensured clarity and structure in README.
+- Documentation Lead: Mubiru Humphery - Ensured clarity and structure in README.

 All members contributed jointly to discussions, research, and writing.